Roof Tear Off and Replace Cost: Is It Worth It?

 Before we dive into the details, here are the most important points to remember:

-• The Added Cost: A roof tear-off typically adds $1 to $5 per square foot to your total roof replacement cost, but it's a crucial investment in quality.
+• The Added Cost: A roof tear-off typically adds $1 to $3 per square foot for asphalt shingles and up to $5 per square foot for heavier materials like slate or tile.

 • The Alternative is Risky: The cheaper alternative, a "roof layover" (installing new shingles over old shingles), is not recommended as it hides potential damage and can void material warranties.